 Each passenger is required to wear a PFD (personal flotation device) while on the boats and in the water.
-On the first day of the trip you will be issued a PFD that will be yours to wear for the duration of the trip.
+On the first day of the trip, you will be issued a PFD that will be yours to wear for the duration of the trip.
 The guides will make appropriate adjustments to your PFD to ensure a proper fit.
-(Please note: You must weigh less than 245 pounds and have a chest size smaller than 56” in order to fit into the PFD.)
-For your added protection, in some of the larger, more challenging rapids, your trip leader will also ask you to wear a helmet.
+(Please note: You must weigh less than 245 pounds and have a chest size smaller than 56” to fit into the PFD.)
+For added protection, in some of the larger, more challenging rapids, your trip leader will also ask you to wear a helmet.
 Some passengers may decide to wear it even in some of the smaller rapids.

-Rain gear protects you from rain, wind and the splash of the rapids.
-It is one of the essential items that all passengers should have no matter what time of year you are traveling.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended as well as good secure closures around your head, neck, wrists and ankles.
+Rain gear protects you from rain, wind, and the splash of the rapids.
+It is one of the essential items that all guests should have no matter the time of year they are traveling.
+Our river guides always bring their rain gear.
+Look for a jacket and pants that are 100% waterproof, not just water resistant.
+A hooded jacket is recommended as well as good secure closures around your head, neck, wrists, and ankles.
 Do not bring a rain poncho as it cannot be worn under your PFD.

 Bugs & Mosquitoes

-Equipment and Personal Items:
+Equipment and Personal Items

 ☐ Backpack for your hike into the canyon: Internal frame or frameless, with a hip belt, not to exceed 40-45 liter (2500-2700 cubic inches) capacity